Lemoncode/angular-architecturing-apps/angular-13/01-material-ui/03-layout-component/notes.md

 ng g c contactmanager/contactmanager-app --flat --skip-tests --inline-style --inline-template
 ```

-This component will act as a host for other components, we want a tookbar, a side bar and main area, lets create all of them.
+This component will act as a host for other components, we want a toolbar, a side bar and main area, lets create all of them.

 ```bash
 ng g c contactmanager/components/toolbar --skip-tests